zipurman/oVIRT_Simple_Backup/docs/install_debian.md

     1. Create a Debian Linux VM
         1. name: BackupEngine
         2. 4GB ram
-        3. 2GB single disk
+        3. 8GB single disk   !!!!!
+Zipur, Debian 9.5.0 requires at least 8GB !!!!!
-        4. MINIMAL INSTALL ONLY
+        4. MINIMAL INSTALL ONLY ie. OpenSSH server and base install
         5. MAKE SURE YOU INSTALL USING "US ENGLISH" FOR LANGUAGE AS SOME SCRIPTING MAY NOT WORK IF USING OTHER LANGUAGES
     2. Once installed do the following as root on the BackupEngine VM:
         1. ``sed -i '2,5 s/^/#/' /etc/apt/sources.list`` will rem out the line with the CD ROM
         2. ``apt-get update``
-        3. ``apt-get install pv curl lzop gzip xmlstarlet lsscsi exim4 uuid-runtime fsarchiver parted nfs-common php7.0 php7.0-curl php7.0-xml``
+        3. ``apt-get install pv curl lzop gzip xmlstarlet lsscsi exim4 uuid-runtime fsarchiver parted nfs-common php7.0 php7.0-curl php7.0-xml unzip``
         4. ``vi /etc/exim4/update-exim4.conf.conf`` change setting to suit your email needs
         5. ``/etc/init.d/exim4 restart``
         6. ``sed -i "s/PermitRootLogin without-password/#PermitRootLogin without-password/g" /etc/ssh/sshd_config``